Office Hours

 - Match the individual’s name

-Be completed within the last 12 calendar months.
-(RST must be dated on/after 9/23/25.)
+Be completed (RST start date must be dated on/after 9/23/25)

 NIH Foreign Components

-Foreign Component is existence of any “significant scientific element or segment of a project” outside of the United States, whether or not NIH funds are used.
+Foreign Component is the existence of any “significant scientific element or segment of a project” outside of the United States, whether or not NIH funds are used.

 Examples: